 Fabcon is an Affirmative Action/Equal Opportunity Employer.
 We welcome job applications from qualified individuals without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, ancestry, family care status, veteran status, marital status, or any other lawfully protected status.
 Minorities, women, disabled persons, and veterans are encouraged to apply.
 If you need a reasonable accommodation to complete the application process, please contact our Human Resources Department.

 Qualified applicants are subject to pre-employment drug testing and background check upon receipt of conditional job offers.
-Our Drug Free Workplace Policy is available for inspection in the Human Resources office in Minnesota or our plant locations in Ohio, Kansas and Pennsylvania during normal business hours.
+Our Drug Free Workplace Policy is available for inspection in the Human Resources office in Minnesota or at one of our plant locations during normal business hours.